Teachers: Mrs Hambleton (RH) and Mrs Clarke (RC) Education Support Assistants: Mrs Tomlinson-Drewell, Mrs Shaw (HLTA), Mrs Walsh

 Extra adult- led sessions are held throughout the weekly timetable.

 MONDAY: Outdoor P.E.

 TUESDAY: Indoor P.E. , Computing (classes alternate)

 FRIDAY: D.E.A.R (Drop Everything And Read), Indoor P.E.

 Download our latest Curriculum Information Sheet for details about what we are doing right now!

 After a ‘soft start approach’ to the new academic year, the children have used the texts, ‘Only One You’ and ‘You Be You’, as a way of highlighting the importance of being ourselves and identifying our own talents and abilities.
-Our focus in the Autumn term has been the value of togetherness and friendship.
-These texts have allowed us to use the wise words of wisdom from Adri and his family and relate them to creating a new team and family within our class.
+Our focus in the Autumn Term has been the value of togetherness and friendship.
+These texts have allowed us to use the wise words of wisdom from 'Adri' and his family and relate them to how we create a new team and family within our class.

 On arrival children voted for the story of the night.
 ‘SUPERBAT’ soared to victory!